oli2v/flight-radar-gcp/README.md

 ## About the project

-This project implements and ELT (Extract, Load, Transform) pipeline using the FlightRadar24 API which exposes real-time flights data, airports and airlines data.
+This project implements an ELT (Extract, Load, Transform) pipeline using the FlightRadar24 API which exposes real-time flights data, airports and airlines data.

 ## Pipeline architecture